Language

 •

-Thank you for completing the safety check.
+Thank you for completing the eligibility check.

-You are approved for care!
+You are eligible for care!

 • It is normal to feel unsure and to need more time to decide.

-For support thinking through your options, consider visiting All Options.
+For decision-making support, consider visiting All Options.

 • Now we'll collect your personal information so that we can coordinate your care.